JaneliaSciComp/SymmetricFormats.jl/README.md

-PackedArrays.jl defines the `SymmetricPacked` type which concatenates the columns of either the upper or lower triangle into a vector thereby using only a little more than half the memory.
+SymmetricFormats.jl defines the `SymmetricPacked` type which concatenates the columns of either the upper or lower triangle into a vector thereby using only a little more than half the memory.

 ```
-julia> using PackedArrays
+julia> using SymmetricFormats

 julia> A = rand(5,5)
 5×5 Matrix{Float64}: